What are Tree Preservation Orders?

 Request a tree to be protected

-If you feel an important tree, group of trees or woodland is under threat, you can ask us to protect them with a TPO by writing to: Development Control, Barnsley Council, Planning and Transportation, PO Box 634, Barnsley, S70 6GG.
+If you feel an important tree, group of trees or woodland is under threat, you can ask us to protect them with a TPO.
+You can write to: Development Control, Barnsley Council, Planning and Transportation, PO Box 634, Barnsley, S70 6GG.